 The demand for fish in Kenya never dwindles.
 You can capitalise on this opportunity by venturing into fish farming.
 All you need to start off is a constant supply of water for the ponds and fish feeds.
 Some of the best breeds of fish to rear include Tilapia, Catfish and Nile perch.

 This is another lucrative agribusiness venture in Kenya.
 Mushrooms (organic mushrooms) have high demand, especially in high-end restaurants and domestic households.
 Mushrooms take a period of fewer than two months to mature and be ready for the markets.
 With a capital of just Kshs.
 50,000 you are good to start off.

 6. Fertilizer Distribution

 It is mainly the responsibility of the government to distribute fertilizers to farmers across the country.
-However, you can still outsource the fertilizers form various agencies and distribute to farmers in remote areas at affordable prices.
+However, you can still outsource the fertilizers from various agencies and distribute them to farmers in remote areas at affordable prices.
 It is a venture that requires a minimum investment to grow.

 7. Poultry Farming

 It is a flooded agribusiness sector, especially for normal poultry farming.
 The best way to reap big is by venturing in exotic and kienyeji or indigenous poultry farming.
 Locally, kienyeji eggs are sold at Kshs 15-25 while eggs from exotic birds range between Kshs 30-50 per egg.
 This also applies to kienyeji and exotic meat which is more expensive and healthier compared to the other varieties.